Coin Value Contents Table

 1943 Copper Penny Value and Varieties Guide

 Identifying the physical attributes of the 1943 copper penny alone is not enough to determine its value.
-Knowledge of the different varieties in circulation will also be helpful in determining their value.
+Knowledge of the different varieties in circulation will also help determine their value.

 1943 No Mint Mark Copper Penny Value